-Sri Lankan president flees the country amid economic crisis
+President flees Sri Lanka amid crisis as ire turns toward PM

 Protesters have already seized the president’s home and office and the official residence of the prime minister following months of demonstrations that have all but dismantled the Rajapaksa family’s political dynasty, which ruled Sri Lanka for most of the past two decades.

 On Wednesday morning, Sri Lankans continued to stream into the presidential palace.
-A growing line of people waited to enter the residence, many of whom had traveled from outside Colombo on public transport.
+A growing line of people waited to enter the residence, many of whom had traveled from outside the capital of Colombo on public transport.

 Protesters have vowed to occupy the official buildings until the top leaders are gone.
 For days, people have flocked to the presidential palace almost as if it were a tourist attraction — swimming in the pool, marveling at the paintings and lounging on the beds piled high with pillows.
 At one point, they also burned the prime minister’s private home.